chrisgrieser/nvim-genghis/README.md

 ### UI Plugin
 A UI plugin for `vim.ui.input` and `vim.ui.select`, such as [snacks.nvim](http://github.com/folke/snacks.nvim), is recommended since it enables for vim motions in the input field.
-(It also looks better.)
+It also looks much nicer.

 ```lua
 -- minimal snacks.nvim config to use it for `vim.ui.input` and `vim.ui.select`